RoboCupAtHome/GermanOpen2019/README.md

 ![Timetable](timetable.png)

-* Note: During the Team-Leader Meeting we will only discuss general topics opic altr tasks for the following day.
+* Note: During the Team-Leader Meeting we will only discuss general topics or tasks for the following day.

 ## Slots 02.05